cherneydh/Socket-Project/README.md

 Check the current packet size against buffer size

-You may want to use diagrams to model your protocol.

 This project was written in Python3.

 How to execute:
 python3.5 pythonserver.py 13371

 python3.5 client.py 127.0.0.1 13371

 Additional Notes: